equalframework/equal-doc/docs/welcome/contribution-guide.md

 New contributions to eQual are welcome, but we ask that you please follow these guidelines:

-* Before opening a PR for additions or changes, please discuss those by filing an issue (https://github.com/cedricfrancoys/equal/issues) or asking about it on our Discord [#general ](https://discord.gg/BNCPYxD9kk) channel.
+* Before opening a PR for additions or changes, please discuss those by filing an issue on [GitHub](https://github.com/cedricfrancoys/equal/issues) or asking about it on our Discord [#general](https://discord.gg/BNCPYxD9kk) channel.
 This will save you development time by getting feedback upfront and make review faster by giving the maintainers more context and details.

 * Check that your package will pass the consistency tests (`./equal.run --do=test_package-consistency`).